RedisAI/RedisAI/README.md

 ```sh
 bash get_deps.sh
 ```
-Alternatively, run the following to only fetch the CPU-only backends.
+Alternatively, run the following to only fetch the CPU-only backends even on GPU machines.
 ```sh
 bash get_deps.sh cpu
 ```